geifmany/selectivenet/README.md

 # SelectiveNet
-Code for the paper "SelectiveNet: A Deep Neural Network with an Integrated Reject Option" ֿ
+Code for the ICML 2019 paper "SelectiveNet: A Deep Neural Network with an Integrated Reject Option" ֿ
 To run an experiment run train.py --model_name [name] --baseline [name] --dataset [cifar_10/catsdogs/SVHN]